mustafizEnosis/DevOps-eval-ci-cd-scripts/README.md

 - To persist the jenkins container data, jenkins_home volume is created.
 - In order to access the host machine’s IP address, the extra_hosts key is used, and the host_gateway is mapped to host.docker.internal.
 - Two ports are mapped with the Jenkins container: 8080 and 50000
-- A local registry setup using the public registry Docker image.
+- A local registry setup using the public [registry Docker image](https://hub.docker.com/_/registry).
 - To persist the registry container data, a registry_data volume is created.
-- restart:always key is used to automatically restart the containers if they exit for any reason (except when I explicitly stopped them).
+- restart:always key is used to automatically restart the containers if they exit for any reason (except when they are explicitly stopped).

 ## Setup Jenkins:
-- As the Jenkins container is running, go to `http://localhost:8080` and provide the admin password found with the below command.
+- As the Jenkins container is running, go to `http://localhost:8080` and provide the admin (username) password found with the below command.
   - sudo docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 - Install the suggested plugins.
 Additional plugins can be installed from Manage Jenkins -> Manage plugins
-- Add GitHub SSH credential: An SSH credential for GitHub is created using this document.
+- Add GitHub SSH credential: An SSH credential for GitHub is created using this [document](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux).
 Then in Jenkins, go to Manage Jenkins -> Credentials -> (System) Global Domains -> Select SSH Username with private key option and fill data in the fields.
 Ensure the ID of the credential is DevOps_Repo_SSH
 - Create and configure job
   - Click Dashboard -> New Item
   - Select Pipeline by providing a name.